nosco/hx/README.md

 ## What problems does `hx` _not_ solve?

-No state management, no custom rendering queue, no opinions.
+No opinionated state management, no custom rendering queue.
 Use it to build your awesome opinionated async reactive immutable app framework. `hx` is just a Clojure-y interface to creating plain, unadulterated React components.